-Everyone asks about visas and housing.
+Many people have questions about visas and housing.
 Check out commonly asked questions below.

-Does 42 offer student visas?
+Does 42 Silicon Valley offer student visas?

 Can you provide a letter of acceptance or Form I-20 to help me get a student visa?

-In terms of our full program, it’s not bound by time.
-You could come for whatever amount of time your nationality is allowed to enter the US, then return home for a bit, then come back to 42 later on and continue your studies for whatever amount of time your nationality is allowed.
-Availability of dorming is not guaranteed if you come back, therefore, if dorming is unavailable, accommodation would be entirely your responsibility.
+In terms of our full program, it’s not bound by time, but you must work with the academic team regarding your plan.
+You could come for whatever amount of time your nationality is allowed to enter the United States, then return home for a bit, then come back to 42 Silicon Valley later on and continue your studies for whatever amount of time your nationality is allowed.
+Availability of dorms is not guaranteed if you come back, therefore, if a dorm room is unavailable, accommodation is entirely your responsibility.

-What kind of visas can I get?
+What kind of visa can I get?